Short Term Protocol for COVID-19 for Clergy and Church Staff/Members

 MRC (Mission Resource Center) hours of operation

-Monday through Friday during regular business hours, a few essential staff will be in the office.
+Monday through Thursday during regular business hours, a few essential staff will be in the office.
 Most staff will be working remotely.
 We continue to receive mail, answer phone calls and respond to emails.
 There will be no onsite conference meetings.
 All will be done electronically through video and phone until notified otherwise.
+MRC is closed on Fridays through Sep 4.